leslyclopez11/hmpl-lang.github.io/README.md

 The `id` value of each options identification object is unique.
 The value type is `string`

 The function returns an object that depends on the template string to determine the number of properties.
-If there are 2 or more `request` tags in the template string, then the `requests` property is added, which has the value of an array of objects for each `request`.
-Their properties are copied as if there was one tag with `request` in the template string.
+If there are 2 or more request objects in the template string, then the `requests` property is added, which has the value of an array of objects for each request object.
+Their properties are copied as if there was one request object in the template string.

 ```javascript
 const templateFn = hmpl.compile(`<request src="/api/test"></request>`);